 #4 They Can Stay Dry for Longer Periods of Time

 Your toddler will need to be able to stay dry for long periods of time when they are no longer in diapers.
-Longer dry times between diapers is a good indicator that your child might be ready to start wearing underwear.
-Expect accidents at first but it is easier to train a child in underpants rather then diapers because old habits die hard!
+Longer dry times between diapers are a good indicator that your child might be ready to start wearing underwear.
+Expect accidents at first, but it is easier to train a child in underpants rather than diapers, because old habits die hard!
 However, if they are still unable to hold it for any amount of time, they are probably not going to succeed at toilet training.